jaiparker79/Talis-Aspire-link-checker/README.md

    automatically prepends https://doi.org/ to anything starting with 10. in this field so all the duplicated DOIs, mostly delimited by a ; need to be removed first. **Note:** This step is not required if only running the URL pattern check.
+3. If you are running a search for links of cancelled Alma items add a file named cancelled.xlsx containing the direct export of the Alma Portfolios which have been deleted from the catalogue.
+ **Note:** the cancelled items checking works because MMS IDs are included in Primo Permalinks eg. https://qut.primo.exlibrisgroup.com/permalink/61QUT_INST/1g7tbfa/alma**991010993492104001**
+4. Rename the file cancelled.xlsx and save it to the same folder as all_list_items_*.csv

 ### Input